vikas-movva/Obsidian/Comp-Sci Learning/Kafka.md

 ### How it works
 Services (producers) generate an event record and pass it to Kafka, which then forwards it to other services (consumers).

-An event in Kafka contains a key-value pair, timestamp, and optional metadata.
+An event in Kafka contains a key-value pair, a timestamp, and optional metadata.

 Internally, Kafka has topics that group similar events and processes them in parallel.